 3D Airport Simulation and Virtual Reality

-We were able to verify plans for investors before any investment took place, as well as giving a true and accurate reflection of each scenario given the infrastructure.
-This validation took account of what would happen if investment was not made, including when and where the infrastructure would break.
+We were able to verify plans for investors before any investment took place, as well as give a true and accurate reflection of each scenario given the infrastructure.
+This validation took account of what would happen if the investment was not made, including when and where the infrastructure would break.

 What the client says

 “To support our ambitious expansion plans, we instructed NATS and AiQ Consulting to assess the current and future capacity of the whole Bristol Airport operation, focusing on the experience from our passengers’ perspective.
 The result was an independent report that helped to validate our investment plans and identified some immediate opportunities for us to improve, and ensuring the safe and efficient growth of the operation.

 “Thanks to the report we are satisfied that the airport’s growth targets are on track and are equipped to work on the areas that really need it.
 Working with an experienced third party has enabled us to affirm our future investment decisions.
 The collaboration between NATS and AIQ Consulting provided us with a integrated airside and landside view of our airport, highlighting the strong connections between the different areas of airport operations.”